motzmartin/AlvesMusic/README.md

 2. Extract the contents to a directory (e.g., C:\ffmpeg).

-3. Add FFmpeg to your system’s PATH:
+3. Add FFmpeg to your system's PATH:

    - Search for "Edit the system environment variables" in the Start menu.